-Yoghurt is one of Britain's top 20 favourite foods, according to research published in the Telegraph.
+Yogurt is one of Britain's top 20 favourite foods, according to research published in the Telegraph.

-The information can usually be found within or underneath the ingredients label, and may be called 'cultures' or 'live bacteria'.
+The information can usually be found within or underneath the ingredients label and may be called 'cultures' or 'live bacteria'.
 Look out for names like Streptococcus thermophilus and Lactobacillus bulgaricus.

-Probiotics can help fight yeast infections in dogs, which may cause skin and ear problems; boost immunity; and help your dog’s body absorb nutrients.
+Probiotics can help fight yeast infections in dogs, which may cause skin and ear problems, boost immunity, and help your dog’s body absorb nutrients.

 However, artificial flavours and sweeteners, particularly Xylitol, are a no-go for dogs.
 Xylitol can be dangerous for dogs, even in small quantities.
 So check the ingredients carefully.
-There may be more sweeteners in yoghurts than you'd expect.
+There may be more sweeteners in yogurts than you'd expect.

 You can but according to Jan Dempsey, senior nutritionist at pet food manufacturer Purina, you should aim for the 10% treat rule.
-Meaning that yoghurt makes up no more than 10% of your dog's calorie intake each day.
+Meaning that yogurt makes up no more than 10% of your dog's calorie intake each day.

 However, according to Purina, if you follow this advice your pet may not receive enough probiotic to be of much health benefit.

-Is frozen yoghurt safe for dogs?
+Is frozen yogurt safe for dogs?

-Can dogs have Greek yoghurt?
+Can dogs have Greek yogurt?

 Opinions are divided on whether coconut products are safe for dogs.